Mascarita Sagrada: Return to WWE (2005–2006)

-Mexican independent circuit (2006–present)
+Later career (2006–present)

 In 2007 Mascara Sagrada was involved in an incident during an independent promotion's show.
 On the card was Tsuki, who in the past had appeared as "Mascarita Sagrada", and Sagrada got wind of the fact that Tsuki was planning on working under that gimmick on a few shows in the future.
 On that night Sagrada entered the locker room and took the Mascara Sagrada outfit from Tsuki's luggage threatening him with legal action if he ever used it again.
 Since then, Tsuki has not worked as Mascarita Sagrada.

 Other media

-Mascarita Sagrada has not limited himself to working in the squared circle, he's also worked on a number of films and other projects.
-In 1992 he played a minor part in the movie Luchadores de las Estrellas (called "Starfighters" in English) where he played the role "Mini #1".
+In 1992, Sagrada played a minor part in the movie Luchadores de las Estrellas ("Starfighters" in English) where he played the role "Mini #1".
 He's also been featured in other several films and marketing campaigns, including an unaccredited cameo in the film My Giant with Billy Crystal and an ad campaign for Virgin Mobile.

-In early 2009 there was some controversy over Mascara Sagrada's appearance in the movie "Feast 3 – the Happy Finish".
+In early 2009, there was some controversy over Mascara Sagrada's appearance in the movie "Feast III: the Happy Finish".
 A photo from the movie was published where it looked like Mascara Sagrada was caught without his mask and people complained that the producers broke with Lucha Libre "code" by showing him unmasked.
-Mascarita Sagrada himself confirmed a few days later that it was an actor that they showed unmasked, Sagrada did the wrestling scenes but remained masked the entire time.
+Mascarita Sagrada himself confirmed a few days later that it was an actor that they showed unmasked, and that Sagrada did the wrestling scenes but remained masked the entire time.

 On February 12, 2007, Yahoo!
 Music released a music video for the song "Uruapan Breaks" from popular Mexican band Kinky, off their album Reina.
 The video features Mascarita Sagrada in a modern homage to the popular Mexican wrestler movies of the 1960s and 70s.

 Personal life

-According to his Myspace page Mascarita Sagrada is both married and has children, but because he's always worked under a mask and never given his real name nothing else is known about that part of his life.
+According to his Myspace page, Mascarita Sagrada is both married and has children, but because he's always worked under a mask and never given his real name nothing else is known about that part of his life.
 Sagrada is also involved in charitable events, especially those focusing on children, such as visits to hospitals and orphanages.